arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 The Arduino Due is a groundbreaking microcontroller board featuring the Atmel SAM3X8E ARM Cortex-M3 CPU, making it the first Arduino board built around a 32-bit ARM core microcontroller.
 With its 54x digital input/output pins, 12x analog inputs, 4x UARTs, USB OTG capability, and 84 MHz clock, the Due offers enhanced performance and versatility for a wide range of projects.
 Compatible with all Arduino shields designed for operation at 3.3 V and compliant with the 1.0 Arduino pinout standard, the Due is a powerful tool for both beginners and experienced makers alike.

-**Warning: Unlike most traditional Arduino boards, the Arduino Due board runs at 3.3 V. Keep in mind the maximum voltage that the I/O pins can tolerate is 3.3 V. Applying voltages higher than 3.3 V to any I/O pin could damage the board.**

 # Target Areas

 Embedded Systems Development, Robotics, 3D Printing, CNC Machines, Prototyping